 - Electrophysiological tests – Your doctor can confirm a diagnosis by sending small electric shocks into the affected area to see how the nerve responds.

 - Imaging tests – In some cases, your orthopedist may want to examine the bones in your wrist more carefully using X-rays.

 What are the best treatment options?

 Many nonsurgical courses of treatment for are available, such as:

 - Splints or braces to immobilize and rest the wrist

 - Adjustments to how you perform daily activities

 - Oral anti-inflammatory medications

 - Steroid injections

-If you believe you may be suffering from carpal tunnel syndrome, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
-Our doctors have years of experience diagnosing and treating hand and wrist conditions and are pleased to offer carpal tunnel pain relief in the Washington, D.C. area.
+If you believe you may be suffering from this condition, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
+Our doctors have years of experience diagnosing and treating hand and wrist conditions in the Washington, D.C. area.